AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/af-data-transferred.md

 An AF attribute can have two different UOMs set, both the [Default UOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_DefaultUOM.htm) and the [Source UOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_SourceUOM.htm) (also called DataReference UOM).
 AVEVA Data Hub only allows for one UOM.
 PI to Data Hub considers an attribute's UOM to be its Source UOM if set; otherwise, it uses the default UOM.
 If both are set and they are different UOM classes, PI to Data Hub logs a warning that they are mismatched, but still uses the Source UOM.

-Multiple PI point data reference attributes can reference the same PI Point.
-If multiple attributes reference the same PI Point but have different UOMs, a stream UOM is not transferred.
+Multiple PI point data reference attributes can reference the same PI point.
+If multiple attributes reference the same PI point but have different UOMs, a stream UOM is not transferred.
 If you update your AF attributes to resolve the conflict, the UOM will be transferred.

 Custom units of measure (UOMs) do not transfer.